Filiprogrammer/AlphabotSZUCar/docs/alphabot_usage.md

 ![Map with an obstacle in the Android client](images/android_map_with_obstacle.png)

-To remove an obstacle, simply select it by tapping it.
+To remove an obstacle, simply select it by tapping on it.
 The selected obstacle should turn green.
 Then press the "Remove Obstacle" button.

 ![Selecting an obstacle in the Android client](images/android_select_obstacle.png)